-Offshore Protocol Provision Synergies and Differences between the OP and EU Directive 2013/30/EU on Safety of Offshore Oil and Gas Operations A. WASTE AND HAZARDOUS AND NOXIOUS SUBSTANCES & MATERIAL (HNS&M) Article 9(1): The OP imposes an obligation on operators to obtain an approval from the Competent Authority to use and store chemicals for the jurpose of offshore activities is not regulated by the Directive 2008/98/EC regulates the management of (hazardous) waste and provides that Member States must ensure that its production, collection, transportation, storage, and treatment are conducted in conditions providing protection for the environment and the human health - this however only applies to the chemicals after their use.
+Offshore Protocol Provision Synergies and Differences between the OP and EU Directive 2013/30/EU on Safety of Offshore Oil and Gas Operations A. WASTE AND HAZARDOUS AND NOXIOUS SUBSTANCES & MATERIAL (HNS&M) Article 9(1): The OP imposes an obligation on operators to obtain an approval from the Competent Authority to use and store chemicals for their activities.
+The use and storage of chemicals for the purpose of offshore activities is not regulated by the Directive.
+Directive 2008/98/EC regulates the management of (hazardous) waste and provides that Member States must ensure that its production, collection, transportation, storage, and treatment are conducted in conditions providing protection for the environment and the human health - this however only applies to the chemicals after their use.
 Further, the use, handling, and disposal of chemicals is covered by the Registration, Evaluation, Authorization, and Restriction of Chemicals (REACH) Regulation.
 However, approval by the Competent Authority of the use and storage of chemicals is not covered.
 Article 9(2): No specific regulation on the use of chemicals is provided by the Directive.
-The option for the Member States to "regulate, limit or prohibit" the use of chemicals can be based on Directive 94/22/EC (license) that provides the Member States (18, 19, 20, 20, 20, 20, 20, 20, 20, 20, 20, 20 B. OIL AND OILY MIXTURES AND DRILLING FLUID AND CUTTINGS Article 10 &amp; Annex V: Annex V to the OP provides further guidance to Article 10, which requires the Contracting Parties to formulate and adopt common standards for the use and disposal of oil and oily mixtures and drilling fluids and cuttings.
+The option for the Member States to 'regulate, limit or prohibit' the use of chemicals can be based on Directive 94/22/EC (license) that provides the Member State with the option to impose conditions and requirements on the exercise of offshore activities.
+More importantly, the REACH Regulation sets restrictions and authorizations procedures for specific hazardous substances and mixtures.
+Article 9(3): The need to provide a description to each substance and material used for the offshore activities is not regulated by the Directive.
+However, under the Regulation 1272/2008 on the classification, labeling, and packaging (CLP) of substances and mixtures which also applies to the substances and materials is provided by the Directive.
+General obligations to avoid pollution on disposal of harmful or noxious substances and materials is provided by the Directive.
+2008/56/EC, in combination with the Water Framework Directive.
+Further the London Convention (on the prevention of marine pollution by dumping of waste and other matter) prohibits disposal of harmful or n B. OIL AND OILY MIXTURES AND DRILLING FLUID AND CUTTINGS Article 10 & Annex V: Annex V to the OP provides further guidance to Article 10, which requires the Contracting Parties to formulate and adopt common standards for the use and disposal of oil and oily mixtures and drilling fluids and cuttings.
 No specific regulation on disposal of oil or oily mixtures and drilling fluid and cuttings is provided by the Directive.
 A general obligation to avoid pollution of the marine environment is provided by Directive 2008/56/EC.